Adam-git655/Learn-OpenGl/README.md

 Made by following an online book from https://learnopengl.com/

 ## Steps to build
-1)Install CMake
+1. Install CMake

-2)Run the following commands in PowerShell/terminal in the folder where CMakeLists.txt is located
+2. Run the following commands in PowerShell/terminal in the folder where CMakeLists.txt is located
 ```
 mkdir build
 cd build